RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 The next loop (lines 27–30) shows a typical Java pattern for reading data from a file.
 Java while loops and Python while loops are identical in their logic.
-In this case we will continue to process the body of the loop as long as ``data.hasNextInt()`` returns true.
+In this case, we will continue to process the body of the loop as long as ``data.hasNextInt()`` returns true.

 Line 29 illustrates another important difference between Python and